 Sports & Outdoor Recreation

-There are four local opportunities in and around Cavendish, Vermont for working out indoors:
+There are five local opportunities in and around Cavendish, Vermont for working out indoors:

 Castle Hill Resort and Spa

 An Aveda concept spa located in Proctorsville offers daily, monthly and yearly rates.
 Includes workout room, outdoor pool, and tennis courts.

 DG Body Works Offers Personal Training, Group Fitness and a variety of classes.
 Ph.
 802-554-0006

 Weight Room/Fitness Center, locker rooms, meeting rooms, dining room/cafeteria, gymnasium and much more.
 Zumba, Yoga, pick up basketball, exercise class and more take place during the week.
 Ph.
 802-228-2655